Life Of Paul

 Bible Study with the Rector

-Jesus’s teachings are radically consistent.
-Epiphany’s Rector offers a deeper exploration of the Kingdom of God and what it means to live in it in a class every Friday that takes place from September through the Feast of Pentecost.
+The Rector’s Bible Study focuses on discussing the readings from the Read the Bible in a Year program.
+Each Friday at 9.30 from September through the Feast of Pentecost, we will explore the readings deeper and discuss what the readings mean for our life.
 This is an opportunity to learn what is actually in the Bible and how to read it for best effect.
 We look at context, examine theology over time, wrestle with tough questions, and enjoy the fresh perspective, energy, and enthusiasm for seeing the world we live in through the lens of the Bible.
 To find out more and join the minyan, contact Diane Carlisle at verger@epiphanyseattle.org.

 C.S.
 Lewis